jessejenks/ts-combinator/README.md

 declarative.
 No more indexing into a `RegExpExecArray` and hope you grabbed the right group.

-So far, this library is powerful enough to match arbitrary regular languages.
-But this is not a high bar.
-What make parser combinators so powerful (in my mind) are
+There are many techniques for writing parsers, but what make parser combinators so powerful are
-- the ability to _transform while matching_
 - Readability
 - Reusability
+- the ability to transform while matchings

+Finally, this library is capable of parsing languages which cannot normally be parsed by regular expressions.

 ## Motivation

 Consider this simple example with date strings.
+We want to match dates in the `YYYY-MM-DD` format.
+Using regular expressions we might write something like the following.

 ```ts
 const re = /^(\d{4})-(\d{2})-(\d{2})/